 Larry is often known best for his work in very high profile criminal cases, including his extensive work on behalf of the indigent defense community.
-He is a founder of the Arizona Justice Project, serving as its President for 17 years.
-He also helped found the Arizona Capitol Representation Project to assist inmates charged or convicted of capital crimes, and has served as the Chair of the State Bar’s Indigent Defense Task Force since its creation 20 years ago.
-He also served as President of the American Judicature Society – an organization devoted to improving the administration of justice in America.
+He is a founder of the Arizona Justice Project, serving as its President for 21 years.
+He also helped found the Arizona Capital Representation Project to assist inmates charged or convicted of capital crimes, and served as the Chair of the State Bar’s Indigent Defense Task Force.
+In 2005-2007, Larry was the President of the American Judicature Society – an organization devoted to improving the administration of justice in America.

 Over his career, Larry has tried many cases – both civil and criminal.
 He was inducted into the American College of Trial Lawyers in 2013.
 In that same year, he received the highest career litigation award given by the American Bar Association.
 When asked about other awards he has received, Larry has often said that he takes the greatest pleasure from his receipt in 1980 of the Department of Justice’s Exceptional Service Award – the highest award given by the Justice Department – an award presented to him by then Attorney General Benjamin J. Civiletti.